- Specifications

 type: 'termination_already_processed',

-name: 'Inform customers',
+name: 'Inform customer about it',

 recommended: true